UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Related Work

 To overcome the limitations of partial observations, shape completion has emerged as a key component for robotic manipulation.
 Early learning-based approaches reconstruct full object geometry from partial inputs using voxel-based representations~\cite{pcn,3D-EPN}, but fixed-resolution grids limit scalability and the recovery of fine geometric detail.

-More recent work explores expressive representations and uncertainty-aware completion. \citet{confidence_guided_completion} proposes an implicit shape representation that provides confidence estimates for reconstructed points and allows resolution to be adjusted at inference time, while \citet{completion_predict_uncertain} explicitly predicts regions of high geometric uncertainty and demonstrates improved grasping by avoiding unreliable areas.
-Unlike these methods, which primarily use uncertainty at the local point or contact level, our approach integrates completion uncertainty into both local grasp filtering and object-level decision making by rejecting fruits with globally high uncertainty.
+More recent work explores expressive representations and uncertainty-aware completion.
+Rosasco \emph{et al.}~\cite{confidence_guided_completion} propose an implicit shape representation that provides confidence estimates for reconstructed points and allows resolution to be adjusted at inference time, while Humt \emph{et al.}~\cite{completion_predict_uncertain} explicitly predict regions of high geometric uncertainty and demonstrate improved grasping by avoiding unreliable areas.
+Unlike these methods, which primarily use uncertainty at the local point or contact level, our approach integrates completion uncertainty into both local grasp filtering and object-level decision making by rejecting fruits with high global uncertainty.

-In the agricultural domain, \citet{magistri_completion_agri} addresses fruit shape completion under heavy occlusion using a transformer-based model that combines learned priors with deformable templates.
+In the agricultural domain, Magistri \emph{et al.}~\cite{magistri_completion_agri} address fruit shape completion under heavy occlusion using a transformer-based model that combines learned priors with deformable templates.
 While this work demonstrates the feasibility of shape completion under severe occlusion in realistic greenhouse environments, it does not propagate reconstruction uncertainty to risk-aware grasp filtering or object-level abstention based on geometric confidence.